Calendula Is One of My Favorite Flowers to Grow in My Kitchen Garden

 Adding calendula throughout the kitchen garden helps ensure that there will be diversity throughout my garden beds and less exposed soil throughout the growing season.

-Reason #4 to Add Calendula to Your Kitchen Garden
+Reason #4 to Grow Calendula

-Calendula is a Great Trap Crop
+Calendula Is a Great Trap Crop

 Calendula, being in the Asteraceae family, loves the cool weather of spring and fall, but it can last through the summer months in some climates, as well.
 Because calendula grows during the same seasons as greens, lettuces, and kales, I love using the plant as a trap crop.